 (UPDATE: Café des Musées changed owners in the Fall of 2014 and I’ve heard mixed reports from locals and visitors.
-I haven’t been back since the change of proprietors so an unable to provide a personal report about any changes.
-But I will update this post when I return.)
+I haven’t been back since the change of chef and ownership but from all reports, it is a completely different restaurant and you should not expect to find the same dishes mentioned in this post.)

 I’m not the only one who is sometimes confounded by the French language.
 We recently had lunch at Café des Musées and my (French) partner ordered the entrecôte.
 Which I was eyeing on the menu, as I always do.
 But since I just finished a holiday food binge of epic proportions (plus a recent trip to San Francisco, where I gorged on tortillas, chow fun, and burritos), I decided to be a little more prudent and order the daily chalkboard special, a game dish that came with a salade de saison.